 - Focus on your customers’ “why” and make it about them.
 It’s not so much what they are looking for, find out why they are looking for it.
 Don’t assume, the more you learn about their why, the more you’re able to assist them.

 - Always suggest the next steps in the purchase process.
-Never let a customer leave your presence without knowing what the next steps are.
-Even during those moments you feel the sale isn’t happening today, you would be advised to suggest next steps and what will be covered so your customer knows where you’re going.
+Never let a customer leave your presence without knowing what the next step is and when is it going to happen.
+Even during those moments and you feel the sale isn’t happening today, you would be advised to suggest the next steps and what will be covered so your customer knows where you’re going.

 - After each encounter with a customer, rehash the visit with your selling partner, what the customer’s story is, how did the visit end, and what are the next steps.
 Sales Leaders: It would be advised during your coaching session to do the same to lend your professional insight.